SebastienFRA/LVASI/README.md

 - Feel free to contact me if there are any problems downloading or installing.
 I will try to solve the problem as quickly as possible.

-- In "online mode", for OpenOffice and Geforce Experience, 7-zip is required.
-If you don't have it, LVASI installs it during the process and then uninstalls it.

-- LVASI works thanks to a PowerShell script that I make executable thanks to WIN-PS2EXE available on Github [here](https://github.com/MScholtes/Win-PS2EXE).

 - The LVASI icon comes from the flaticon site [here](https://www.flaticon.com/free-icon/software_4196389)

 -------------------------
 IN CASE OF PROBLEM :
 -------------------------

-LVASI creates a log file named "LVASI_logfile.txt" where the errors it encounters are written, you can take a look at it or send it to me by reporting the errors you encounter.
-Unfortunately, sometimes downloads and installations do not work without LVASI reporting an error.
 - If software does not install / download:
    - The download may simply have failed. ➡ Restarting the installation / downloading of the software may be sufficient.
    - Download link fetching by LVASI may be outdated. ➡ Notify me of the software that is causing the problem so that I can rectify it.